Persecution of the Saints

 THE BEGINNING OF SORROWS

-After listing many of the earth-shaking events that will announce his eminent return to conquer the earth, Jesus says, "And these are the beginning of sorrows" (v8).
+After listing many of the earth-shaking events that will announce his imminent return to conquer the earth, Jesus says, "And these are the beginning of sorrows" (Matt.24:8 Para.).

 Verse 8 sets the time of this prophecy very near the return of Christ, which is during the time when the elect of God will be an organized body of believers who proclaim the gospel with great spiritual power.